Mullion vs muntin: They’re both common window elements. They’ve been used for centuries. And they’re often confused for one another.

 Going back centuries, muntins filled a functional purpose.

 First appearing in 17th-century Greek architecture, muntins were used to make large window sashes.
 Muntins provided the framework that glass pieces were installed in.
-The window manufacturing technique proved so popular it spread across the rest of Europe.
+The window manufacturing technique proved so popular that it spread across the rest of Europe.
 Back in those early days and through recent decades, window muntins were made of wood.

 As window manufacturing techniques have improved, the need for muntins as a structural component diminished.
 However, their aesthetic apparel endured.
 In modern windows and even commercial doors, muntins are used for decorative purposes.
 Now, muntins are commonly made of metal or plastic.